Dark Chocolate Hummus (Easy and Delicious)

-This dark chocolate hummus recipe is nutritious and easy to make.
-It’s a tasty dessert or snack idea that will satisfy any chocolate craving.
+This dark chocolate hummus recipe is one of my favorite easy treats.
 Serve this sweet hummus as a fruit dip for fresh strawberries, apple slices, or any other type of fruit you prefer.
+Give this a try if you’re looking for nutritious dessert ideas, like these mouthwatering chocolate strawberry truffles, which are another delicious option.

 A bowl of dark chocolate hummus next to a pile of strawberries.

 This sweet hummus gets its chocolate flavor from unsweetened cocoa powder.
 There are two main types of cocoa powder: natural cocoa powder and Dutch process cocoa powder.
-Either type of cocoa powder will work well in this recipe so use what you’ve got.
+Either type of cocoa powder will work well in this recipe.

-Extra virgin olive oil gives this hummus a smooth texture and a warm, rich flavor that complements the cocoa powder.
-You can substitute avocado oil or liquid coconut oil instead of olive oil if you prefer.
+Extra virgin olive oil gives this chocolate dessert hummus a smooth texture and a warm, rich flavor that complements the cocoa powder.
+You can substitute avocado oil or liquid coconut oil if you prefer.

-A small amount of salt enhances the sweet, chocolaty flavors in this recipe.
+A small amount of salt enhances the sweet, chocolaty flavors in this chocolate dessert hummus recipe.
 If you need to reduce your sodium intake then you can omit the salt.

 Start by rinsing and draining the canned chickpeas.
 Be sure to rinse them until the water runs clear and isn’t sudsy looking.

 Next you’ll add the chickpeas, extra virgin olive oil, maple syrup, pure vanilla extract, and salt to a food processor or blender.
-Blend for 2-3 minutes or until smooth, scraping down the sides of the food processor bowl as needed.
+Blend until smooth, scraping down the sides of the food processor bowl as needed.

 Chickpeas blended in a food processor.

-Once those ingredients are smooth, all that’s left is to add the cocoa powder and blend once more.
+Once those ingredients are smooth, add the cocoa powder, then blend until incorporated.

 Hummus blended in a food processor.

-This sweet hummus would make a great homemade gift for the holidays.
+This dessert hummus would make a great homemade gift for the holidays.
 Just spoon some into a mason jar and add a pretty ribbon and label.

 If you love the combination of chocolate and orange, add a teaspoon of freshly grated orange zest to this hummus.
 You can also garnish it with some extra orange zest for a pretty presentation.